 Now that summer is here, and only seems to be getting hotter as the days go on, your home's air conditioning system is likely getting the workout of its life.
 If you are like most homeowner, you have probably been running your system almost nonstop over the past couple of months, and likely will be for the foreseeable future as well until things finally start to cool down again later in the fall.
 This means that, for the time being, your air conditioning system isn't going to be getting any breaks in the immediate future, and year after year, that can really take its toll.
 Like all things, there is going to come a time when repairs are no longer sufficient in order to keep your home's AC working like you need it to, and replacement is going to become the necessary option.
 Determining when that time has come isn't always easy, however.
-To help you in that effort, our team of skilled Atlanta air conditioning contractors have taken the time to put together this short list highlighting some of the more common signs that you need an air conditioning replacement.
+To help you in that effort, our team of skilled Marietta air conditioning contractors have taken the time to put together this short list highlighting some of the more common signs that you need an air conditioning replacement.
 We hope you will read through and give us a call with all of your air conditioning service questions.

 Your System Is Old